The Week in Press Releases: 12 Stories You Need to See

-A roundup of the most newsworthy press releases from PR Newswire this week, including a Harry Potter Tamagotchi and Bed Bath & Beyond's bankruptcy filing.
+A roundup of the most newsworthy press releases from PR Newswire this week, including the latest mental health stats from CVS and Chipotle's Cinco de Mayo deals.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.